ezalos/Notebooks2Teach/Syntaxio/work_to_do.md

 	- ...

 # Translate this notebook cell in english, it most generally is in markdown format.
+Don't start your lines with # like if it were comments.